Your definitive guide to launching your start-up in Canada in 2025 and beyond.

 To be eligible for the Canada Start-up Visa Program, applicants must:

-Obtain a Letter of Support from a Designated Organization in Canada
+Obtain a Letter of Support from a Designated Organization in Canada;

-Incorporate the business within Canada;
+Incorporate and establish a business venture within Canada;

 Individually hold a minimum of 10% voting rights in the company alongside a Designated Organization;